 On the internet, pranksters and criminals are always trying to break into servers, files, and sites to cause mayhem or steal data.
 Your web host’s security measures protect your site from break-ins, just like your home security system keeps people from breaking into your house.

-- Free templates for your website so you can create a professional looking site in just a few clicks.
+- A website builder that includes templates, so you can create a professional looking site in just a few clicks

 - Spam filters, because who wants spam?